home / mcp / dhanhq trading assistant mcp server

 }

-# For order placement
+# To run the order placement tool

 python -m mcp.server.cli dev order_placement_tool.py